 IB - International Baccalaureate Certificate.

-- If you are selected for an interview, you will be notified approximately two weeks prior to the actual interview, which usually occurs in late January.
+If you are selected for an interview, you will be notified approximately 3-4 weeks prior to the actual interview, which usually occurs in January.

-Approximately 40 Oregon residents and sixteen nonresidents are accepted each year into the College of Veterinary Medicine at OSU.
+Approximately forty Oregon residents and thirty two non-residents will be accepted each year into the Carlson College of Veterinary Medicine at OSU.

-The approximately sixteen available nonresident positions include positions for students who are applying through the Western Interstate Commission for Higher Education (WICHE) contract from Arizona, Hawaii, Montana, Nevada, New Mexico, North Dakota,or Wyoming.
-Under the terms of the WICHE Compact, top-ranked certified students admitted from WICHE states are sponsored by their home state and pay resident tuition and fees.
+The approximately thirty two available non-resident positions include positions for students who are applying through the Western Interstate Commission for Higher Education (WICHE) contract from Arizona, Hawaii, Montana, New Mexico, North Dakota, and Wyoming.
+Under the terms of the WICHE Compact, select top-ranked certified students admitted from WICHE states are sponsored by their home state and pay resident tuition and fees.
 If you live in a WICHE state and would like to be considered for WICHE funding, you must apply to your home state for certification no later than October 15.

-- If you are not admitted and wish to be considered the following year, you will be required to submit new application materials including GRE scores.
+If you are not admitted and wish to be considered the following year, you will be required to submit new application materials.